Canon R3 vs Sony A1 - Head-to-head Comparison

 That accolade goes to the Canon R5 which has a pretty incredible stabilisation system.
 It features a 5-axis in-body image stabilisation (IBIS) that provides up to 8-stops of IS when using the camera with certain compatible RF-mount lenses.

-We'd expect the new R3 to offer the same IBIS system as the R5, once again giving Canon an advantage over the Alpha 1.
+The new R3 offers the same IBIS system as the R5 - its 5-axis In-Body Image Stabilizer can combine with the optical Image Stabilizer in selected RF lenses to offer industry-leading performance worth up to 8-stops - once again giving Canon an advantage over the Alpha 1.

 The Sony A1 has a frankly amazing 9.44M-dot OLED Quad-XGA electronic viewfinder with 0.90x magnification and a refresh rate of up to 240 fps which ensures no black-out even when shooting at 30fps.

-The Canon R5 has a not-quite-so impressive 5.76M-dot OLED electronic viewfinder with 0.76x magnification and a fast 120fps refresh rate.
-We hope that the R3 will up the ante somewhat and at least match the Alpha 1 in this department.
+The Canon R3 has a not-quite-so impressive 5.76M-dot OLED electronic viewfinder with 0.76x magnification and a fast 120fps refresh rate, the same as the one in the EOS R5.

 The Sony A1 has a 3.0-inch LCD screen with 1.44 million dots of resolution which can be tilted up by 107 degrees and down by 41 degrees.